ArneStenkrona/Prototype/README.md

 # Prototype

-Prototype is a simple 2D game engine.
+Prototype is a simple 2D game/game engine.
 As of yet it is in a very rudimentary stage.
 This project is solely developed as a hobby and learning experience.